msruan/msruan/README.md

 ## I'm a IT Technician and System Development Student

 - 👨‍💻 I’m studying at IFPI
-- 📚 I really don't know what I'm doing😅
+- ⚡ Fun fact:  I really don't know what I'm doing🎱.
-- ⚡ Fun fact: I love sweet popcorn 🎱.

 ---